-Sara, you’re making my mascara run (Sephora was out of the waterproof version of Better Than Sex)!.
+Sara, you’re making my mascara run (Sephora was out of the waterproof version of Better Than Copulation)!.
 But seriously, encouraging a person’s dreams is on the top of my list for a worthwhile partnership!
 Amen, sister!

 Carol, 75, Mother of 3: